BotTech/dev-setup/README.md

 bash <(wget -q -O - https://raw.githubusercontent.com/BotTech/dev-setup/93df30a8318d0606a797990fa9ae9a67ca743359/dev-setup.sh)
 ```

-⚠️ WARNING: This command is going to execute code on your machine.
+⚠️ WARNING: These commands will execute code on your machine.
 Never run code that you do not trust.
 You can read the [code](https://raw.githubusercontent.com/BotTech/dev-setup/93df30a8318d0606a797990fa9ae9a67ca743359/dev-setup.sh) here (check that the URL matches the one above).

 ### Creating a fork